 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-The goals of CATCH, the City's Consolidated Plan, Continuum of Central Arkansas and Annual Action Plan are consistent with each Care Team Care for the ne other.
-This collaboration is maintained through Care Homeless efforts of the agencies and ongoing review of loca agency's funding request.
-Stat of Arkansas Arkansas Economic The goals of the State of Arkansas and the City's Consolidated Development Consolidated Plan and Annual Action Plan are Plan Commission consistent with each other.
+Continuum of Care Central Arkansas Team Care for the Homeless (CATCH) The goals of CATCH, the City's Consolidated Plan, and Annual Action Plan are consistent with each other.
+This collaboration is maintained through efforts of the agencies and ongoing review of local agency's funding request.
+State of Arkansas Consolidated Plan Arkansas Economic Development Commission The goals of the State of Arkansas and the City's Consolidated Plan and Annual Action Plan are consistent with each other.

-Table 3 - Other local / regional / federal planning efforts
+Table 2 - Other local / regional / federal planning efforts